-On October 24, 2019, we entered into a license agreement with Genus, or the Genus Agreement.
-Pursuant to the Genus Agreement, we paid Genus an upfront fee of \$1.5 million and Genus granted us the option, which was exercised in April 2020 for an additional \$1.5 million fee, to obtain an exclusive worldwide license under certain patents and a non-exclusive worldwide license under certain know-how controlled by Genus to research, develop and commercialize pharmaceutical products incorporating CAR cells expressing antibodies and derivatives thereof targeting MUC1, or a Genus licensed product, and a non-exclusive worldwide license under certain patents and know-how controlled by Genus to research, develop and commercialize companion diagnostics for the treatment, prevention and palliation of human diseases and conditions.
-We may use a Genus antibody or derivative thereof targeting MUC1 as a binder in our P-MUC1C-ALLO1 product candidate.
+- pay, on a product-by-product and country-by-country basis, a low single-digit percentage royalty on net sales of any licensed products.
+The royalty rate is subject to reduction upon certain events. - License Agreement with Genus Oncology, LLC, or the Genus Agreement, pursuant to which we obtained an exclusive worldwide license under certain patents and a non-exclusive worldwide license under certain know-how controlled by Genus to research, develop and commercialize pharmaceutical products incorporating CAR cells expressing antibodies and derivatives thereof targeting MUC1-C, or a Genus licensed product, and a non-exclusive worldwide license under certain patents and know-how controlled by Genus to research, develop and commercialize companion diagnostics for the treatment, prevention and palliation of human diseases and conditions.
+We use a Genus antibody or derivative thereof targeting MUC1-C as a binder in our P-MUC1C-ALLO1 product candidate.

-Pursuant to the Genus Agreement, we are also required to pay Genus up to an aggregate of \$71.0 million upon first achievement of certain clinical, regulatory and sales milestones for any Genus licensed product and companion diagnostics.
+Pursuant to the Genus Agreement, we are required to pay Genus up to an aggregate of \$71.0 million upon first achievement of certain clinical, regulatory and sales milestones for any Genus licensed product and companion diagnostics.
 We are also obligated to pay, on a product-by-product and country-by-country basis, tiered royalties in the low to mid-single-digit percentage on net sales of any Genus licensed products and related companion diagnostics.
 The royalty rate is subject to reduction upon certain events.